Karthik-Aravapalli/Data-Visualization/README.md

 - Display a stacked area chart on your webpage that shows a user-selected country over the dataset's time range of 1980-2013.
 - Using HTML controls, the user can change (1) which country is shown in the stacked area chart.

+## Dataset Description

+The global_development.csv dataset contains information on various economic, social, and demographic indicators for countries around the world.
+The data covers a wide range of topics, including population, GDP, education, health, energy, and environment.
+The dataset includes data from various sources, such as the World Bank, United Nations, and World Health Organization, and covers a period of several decades.
+The dataset can be used for various analyses and visualizations related to global development and socio-economic trends across countries.

 The screenshot below shows an example of what your finished interface will look like.

 ![alt text](https://github.com/Karthik-Aravapalli/extra-credit-karavapa/blob/main/images/extra_credit_image.gif)